-The classic french vegetable stew called Ratatouille is perfect for summer and it’s easy to make in the slow cooker or the Instant pot!
+The classic stew called Ratatouille is perfect for summer and early fall, and it’s easy to make in the slow cooker or the Instant pot!

 Have you ever made the famous summer vegetable stew called Ratatouille?
 It’s a great way to use garden vegetables, and we’ve officially entered that time of year where using up produce from the garden becomes a challenge.
 That dilemma may have even been what inspired the first French cook who made Ratatouille, which uses generous amounts of tomatoes, zucchini, eggplant, and peppers.

 And you don’t want to turn on the stove this time of year, so Slow Cooker and Instant Pot Ratatouille is a great way to make this classic dish!
 In this mini round-up we’re sharing six different Ratatouille recipes, so you can check them out and see which one looks best to you.
 And then make some Ratatouille while the summer vegetables are fresh and tasty!

 Ratatouille is a French dish of stewed summer vegetables, originating in Nice.
 The vegetables use can vary, but it most often includes zucchini, summer squash, tomatoes, pepper, and eggplant.